netlify-labs/intercom-netlify-oauth/README.md

 ### auth.js

-The `auth.js` function creates a `authorization_uri` using the `simple-oauth2` npm module and redirects the user to the intercom login screen.
+The `auth.js` function creates an `authorizationURI` using the [`simple-oauth2` npm module](https://www.npmjs.com/package/simple-oauth2) and redirects the user to the intercom login screen.

-Setting the `header.Location` in the lambda response will redirect the user to the `authorization_uri`.
+Inside of the `auth.js` function, we set the `header.Location` in the lambda response and that will redirect the user to the `authorizationURI`, a.k.a the intercom oauth login screen.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./functions/auth.js&header=/* code from /functions/auth.js */) -->
 <!-- The below code snippet is automatically added from ./functions/auth.js -->